tenable/runterrascan.io/content/en/docs/Policies/policies.md

     Configuring policies, and writing custom ones.
 ---

 Terrascan policies are written using the [Rego policy language](https://www.openpolicyagent.org/docs/latest/policy-language/).
-With each rego policy a JSON "rule" file is included which defines metadata for the policy.
+With each rego policy, a JSON "rule" file is included which defines metadata for the policy.
 Policies included within Terrascan are stored in the [pkg/policies/opa/rego](https://github.com/accurics/terrascan/tree/master/pkg/policies/opa/rego) directory.

 ## Updating Terrascan with the latest policies

 The first time using Terrascan, if the `-p` flag is not specified, Terrascan will download the latest policies from the Terrascan repository.
-To update with the latest policies remove the `~/.terrascan` directory from your system and run `terrascan init`.
+You can update your local environment to the latest policies published in the repository by running `terrascan init`.

 ## Ignoring Policies on a scan